andrewgremlich/gospel-library-scraper/readme.md

 Will output Markdown files to a `study/` folder in the present working directory.

+## upgrade ideas

+1. Provide command line option to parse into hugo compatible files.

+2. Provide a command line option to get a language.

+    - provide language codes.

+3. Provide command line argument to go for verses.

+    - provide grab foot notes as well.

 ## reference

 - [Web scraping in rust](https://codeburst.io/web-scraping-in-rust-881b534a60f7)